tartley/tartley.github.io/posts/miracleman.md

 One thread follows the emotional stresses placed on Miracleman when incarnated as his human alter-ego, the frail and fallible half of a godlike being.
-He's unable to conceive a child with his wife, although _Miracleman_ can, and succumbs to self-loathing and jealousy, culminating in a touching scene in which he climbs a mountain, leaves a forlorn monument, and changes into Miracleman one last time, never to change back.
+He's unable to conceive a child with his wife, although it turns out _Miracleman_ can, and succumbs to self-loathing and jealousy, culminating in a touching scene in which he climbs a mountain, leaves a forlorn monument, and changes into Miracleman one last time, never to change back.

 Yes, this is more uneven than Moore's later works.
 Yes, it's unashamedly an underwear-on-the-outside superhero story.
 But nonetheless I loved it, and